iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 In this model, evaluation-run records and policy-check-run records are the authoritative release-time execution records, while evaluation-result records and policy-check-result records are the authoritative outcome records used for approval, traceability, and audit.

 Each evidence pack and each supporting document attached to a release candidate should link directly to the release candidate they belong to.
 Each evidence pack should also link to the evaluation-run records, evaluation-result records, policy-check-run records, policy-check-result records, approval decisions, and supporting documents that it packages or summarizes for that release candidate.

 Typical fields for release records include:
-- related release candidate
+- a release-candidate identifier on evaluation-run records, evaluation-result records, policy-check-run records, policy-check-result records, approval-request records, approval-decision records, evidence-pack records, and supporting documents, so each of those records links back to the release candidate it belongs to
-- related evaluation run, where applicable
+- an evaluation-run identifier on evaluation-result records, so each evaluation-result record links to the evaluation run that produced it
-- related policy-check run, where applicable
+- a policy-check-run identifier on policy-check-result records, so each policy-check-result record links to the policy-check run that produced it
-- related approval request, where applicable
+- an approval-request identifier on approval-decision records, so each approval decision links to the approval request it answers
-- related asset versions, including the evaluation suite definition and dataset version linked to an evaluation run, and the policy bundle linked to a policy-check run
+- related asset versions, including the evaluation suite definition and dataset version linked to an evaluation-run record, and the policy bundle linked to a policy-check-run record
 - record-specific state, outcome, or execution fields, such as release-candidate state, evaluation-run state, evaluation-run trigger source, evaluation-run execution timestamps, measured evaluation results, policy-check-run state, policy-check-run trigger source, policy-check-run execution timestamps, policy-check-result outcome, approval-request state, approval-decision outcome, evidence-pack state, or intended next environment when a review or approval step is tied to a specific promotion target
 - linked evidence
 - created date